heitorPB/FatHiggs/README.md

 * Mass and significance

-  The mean of the Breit Wigner fit is 746.8 GeV with a significance of 3.57
+  The mean value of the Breit Wigner fit is 746.8 GeV with a significance of 3.57

 ## Comments